‘We absolutely have a problem’: Canada’s tech sector gender gap

 Tech industry players say institutional investors must push venture capitalists they back to in turn ensure the young companies they finance are embracing diversity in their culture and hiring practices at an earlier stage.

-Meanwhile, some male Canadian tech leaders, including Ceridian CEO David Ossip and Montreal venture capitalist Helge Seetzenm, say the key is for senior leaders to set a tone and ensure female executives are being as equally groomed for promotions to senior jobs as men.
+Meanwhile, some male Canadian tech leaders, including Ceridian CEO David Ossip and Montreal venture capitalist Helge Seetzen, say the key is for senior leaders to set a tone and ensure female executives are being as equally groomed for promotions to senior jobs as men.
 "We're probably half way to where we need to be" in terms of female representation in Ceridian's senior ranks, Mr. Ossip said.
 But as jobs turn over, "you'll typically end up within a few years with an organization that has the right representation."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.